kargalar/ArchiveManager/README.md

 ## 🛠️ Built With

 - **Flutter** - UI framework
-- **Trae AI** - Development assistance and code optimization
+- **Trae AI** - Development assistant
 - **Hive** - Local data storage

 ## 📝 Development Notes

-This project was developed with the assistance of Trae AI, showcasing the potential of AI-assisted development in creating robust and feature-rich applications.
-The combination of human creativity and AI capabilities has resulted in an efficient and user-friendly photo management solution.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+This project was created to test the potential of AI-assisted development.
+Approximately 95% of the code was written using Trae AI prompts, with only minor manual adjustments.
+Clean code principles and architectural structure were secondary priorities, as the main focus was on testing rapid development with AI assistance.

 ## 📄 License